codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 Codat’s integration supports both the desktop and cloud versions of Sage 50.

-#### What setup is required to ensure my business data is synced properly with my financial services provider?
+#### What setup is required to ensure my business data is synced properly?

 You will need to install Codat’s on-premise connector on the machine running Sage 50 and configure the connection to your financial services provider.